nathan-andosen/event-emitter/README.md

 ### Use abstract class

 A class that extends the EventEmitterAbstract class will basically have a property (_this.event_) exposed which is just an instance of the EventEmitter class.
+Useful if you want to emit and listen to events inside of a class.

 ```javascript
 import { EventEmitterAbstract } from '@thenja/event-emitter';